-Course requirements vary slightly by school, as do policies for accepting various types of credit.
+Course prerequisites vary by medical school, as do policies for accepting various types of credit.
 It is wise to check with your premedical advisor and individual medical school admissions websites for specific requirements.
 MSAR is also an excellent source of compiled information - class requirements and much more - about allopathic medical schools.

 As one example of typical requirements, the UAMS course list is shown below.